-This morning, the Mrs. woke up and announced, “I have to tell you something."
-I sort of held my breath, as with the Mrs, god only knows what the first thought of her day will be.
+This morning, my lady woke up and announced, “I have to tell you something."
+I sort of held my breath, as with the my lady, god only knows what the first thought of her day will be.
 Then she announced, "We have no toilet paper.”

 While alarm bells sounded inside my head, I politely replied, “Thank you for mentioning.”

 I had to tell my mind to get the message to my bowels, “Abort launch!
 Abort launch!
 This is not a drill!”
 Soon my entire body responded with a sort of meditative mantra to defy the laws of nature, you know, clench thy buttocks.

 God must have been smiling, for as I walked over to the local market, I picked up a giant bag of what seemed like 48 rolls of puffy white (or i could have taken blue) toilet paper whose label exuded the wonders of 4-ply weaving and comfort upon thy buttocks.

 I am a man, all this ply and softness stuff doesn't register in my brain.
 We poop, smile and wipe. it is pretty simplistic.
 I don’t know anyone, nor have I ever had a conversation about toilet paper ply.
 The only time i might have thought about toilet paper was the old tours in England, where one could technically use that version toilet paper to do fine sanding of furniture or prep an auto for painting.
 English toilet paper was more akin to sandpaper, the reason escapes me as to why?